Beyond Linear Surrogates: High-Fidelity Local Explanations for Black-Box Models: Experiment and Discussion

-We conducted experiments using three widely used datasets: the Wine and Breast Cancer Wisconsin datasets from the UCI repository, along with the Diabetes dataset.
-These datasets consist of continuous features, with dimensionalities of 13, 32, and 9, respectively.
-For the reference black-box models to be explained, we used three classifiers: a Naive Bayes classifier, a feedforward neural network comprising three hidden layers with 100 neurons each, and a Random Forest model with 200 trees.
+We conducted experiments considering five benchmark datasets: Wine, Diabetes, Breast Cancer, Credit, Liver Patient \cite{lemon}.
+To explain the reference black-box models, we used three classifiers: a Gaussian Naive Bayes (GNB), a multilayer perceptron (MLP) with three hidden layers of 100 neurons each, and a Random Forest (RF) with 200 trees.

-Since the kernel width parameter ($\sigma$) can significantly influence the quality of the explanations, we evaluated a wide range of values, specifically $\sigma = 0.1, 0.3, 0.5, 1.0, 4.0,$ and $\tfrac{3}{4}\sqrt{n}$, where $n$ is the dimensionality of the dataset.
-The default kernel width in LIME is set to $\tfrac{3}{4}\sqrt{n}$; however, due to its relatively large magnitude ($>1$), it cannot be regarded as truly local.
-Finally, we computed $r_{\text{max}}$ for LEMON, setting $p = 0.999$.
+To assess the robustness of the proposed method to the choice of locality parameter, we conduct experiments across a wide range of kernel width values, $\sigma \in \{0.1, 0.3, 0.5, 1.0, 4.0,$ and $\tfrac{3}{4}\sqrt{n}$\}, where $n$ is the input dimensionality.
+The default kernel width in LIME is set to $\tfrac{3}{4}\sqrt{n}$; however, due to its relatively large magnitude ($>1$ for $n\geq2$), it cannot be regarded as truly local.
+Finally, $r_{\text{max}}$ was calculated using Eq. \eqref{eq:r_max} with $p = 0.999$.

-Table \ref{tab:lime_lemon} shows the comparison of the average faithfulness scores between mLIME and the baselines, LIME and LEMON.
+Table \ref{tab:lime_lemon} shows the comparison of the average RMSE scores across the datasets between HF-LIME and the baselines (LIME and LEMON).
 Bolded values are the best-performing scores.
-It shows that mLIME consistently achieves the lowest RMSE values across all datasets, classifiers, and kernel widths.
-In particular, mLIME improves the baseline LIME method while also outperforming LEMON in most cases.
-On average, mLIME achieves a 69.2\% reduction in RMSE compared to LIME, while LEMON achieves a 50.8\% reduction, indicating that mLIME provides significantly higher local fidelity than both LIME and LEMON.
-Furthermore, mLIME yields a 37.4\% lower RMSE relative to LEMON, demonstrating its superior performance among baselines.
+Results show that HF-LIME consistently achieves the lowest RMSE values across all datasets, models, and kernel widths.
+In particular, HF-LIME improves the baseline LIME method while also outperforming LEMON in most cases.
+On average, HF-LIME achieves a 64.8\% reduction in RMSE compared to LIME, while LEMON achieves a 47.03\% reduction again compared to LIME, indicating that HF-LIME provides significantly higher local fidelity than both LIME and LEMON.
+Furthermore, HF-LIME achieves a 32.03\% lower RMSE compared to LEMON, demonstrating its superior performance among baselines.